Limine-Bootloader/limine-protocol/PROTOCOL.md

 The Limine boot protocol does not enforce any specific executable binary format to use, but ELF is strongly recommended.

-Only 64-bit, Little Endian machines are supported, or will be supported in the future.
+Only 64-bit, Little Endian machines are or will be supported.

 All pointers are 64-bit wide.
-All non-NULL pointers point to the object with the Higher Half Direct Map (HHDM) offset already added to them, unless otherwise noted.
+All non-NULL pointers point to the object with the [Higher Half Direct Map](#hhdm-higher-half-direct-map-feature) (HHDM) offset already added to them, unless otherwise noted.

-All responses and associated data structures are placed in bootloader-reclaimable memory regions.
+All responses and associated data structures are placed in [bootloader-reclaimable memory](#memory-map-feature) regions.

-The ABI the Limine protocol uses and expects the application to comply to are as follows:
+The ABI the Limine protocol uses and expects the application to comply with are as follows:
   - SysV Itanium ABI for x86-64
   - AAPCS LP64 for aarch64
   - LP64 for riscv64